Adi Badri, Haryana: Research nodal agency and research committee

-National Saraswati Festival
+International Saraswati Festival

-National Saraswati Festival, also called Saraswati Mahotsav, is an annual 5-day national-level festival held in the last week of January in honor of Sarasvati River, a manifestation of Hindu goddess Saraswati, believed to enter the plains from the Shivalik hills here at Adi Badri.
+International Saraswati Festival, also called International Saraswati Mahotsav, is an annual 5-day international-level festival held in the last week of January in honor of Sarasvati River, a manifestation of Hindu goddess Saraswati, believed to enter the plains from the Shivalik Hills here at Adi Badri.
 It is simultaneously celebrated at multiple locations, including by bringing water from hundreds of rivers across India, hosting events at all government and government-aided schools and colleges as well as several district headquarters across Haryana.
 Activities include prayers, poetry on Saraswati, and essay writing on scientific and archaeological, geological and ideological aspects of Saraswati heritage.
 Pilgrimage and river awareness marches are organised from various parts of the state that culminate at Adi Badri.
-A two-day scientific seminar on Saraswati is also held with participation of scientists of from over 20 nations.
+A two-day scientific seminar on Saraswati is also held with participation of scientists from over 20 nations.
 It is organised by the Haryana Saraswati Heritage Development Board (HSHDB), which is also making efforts since 2015 to restore the Saraswati river channel from Adi Badri to Mustafabad.
 Annual pilgrimage along the Saraswati route is organised that travels through various ghats on religious tirthas and Indus Valley civilization sites along the banks of Saraswati river.